 This section describes how to choose and maintain your cutting equipment in order to:

-- Reduce the risk of kickback.
+- · Reduce the risk of kickback.

-- Reduce the risk of the saw chain breaking or jumping off the bar
+- · Reduce the risk of the chain breaking or jumping.

-- Obtain optimal cutting performance.
+- Obtain maximum cutting performance.

-- Extend the life of cutting equipment.
+- · Extend the life of cutting equipment.

-- · Avoid increasing vibration levels.

 General rules